 - What are they hoping to gain from visiting the exhibit?

 With the answers to these questions guiding you, you’ll be on the right track to designing a captivating exhibit.

 Tell Your Story with Engaging Museum Exhibit Design

-Again, of course the book is always better than the movie.
+Again, of course, the book is always better than the movie.
 But do you know why some people prefer movies anyway?
 It’s because to whatever extent, they bring a gray page of black words to life.
-A great museum exhibit design takes things one step further and immerses patrons in a story; instead of spectating, now they’re participating.
+A great museum exhibit design takes things one step further and immerses patrons inside of a story; instead of spectating, now they’re participating.

 This is one area where really talented marketers can shine.
 A really talented marketer, first of all, listens.
 Whoever you hire or sit down with to help tell your story, will have to start by learning that story.
-Over time, you will become confident that they understand your vision and that their contributions enhance it rather than replacing it – or you’ll become confident of the opposite.
+Over time, you will become confident that they understand your vision and that their contributions enhance it rather than replace it – or you’ll become confident of the opposite.
 If the latter is the case, there are plenty of other companies in the industry to move on to.

 Once you and your marketer are on the same page of the storybook, it’s time to plan how the story will be told.
-Of course text will play a part but people will fatigue if they have to read too much.
+Of course, the text will play a part, but people will fatigue if they have to read too much.
 How should the context of the story be conveyed?
 What technologies should be implemented?
-All these questions and– and many more –are for answering in collaboration with a company that understands how to tell a compelling story using pictures, words, installations, and all manner of other media.
+All these questions – and many more –are for answering in collaboration with a company that understands how to tell a compelling story using pictures, words, installations, and all manner of other media.